Surfer supports four different types of servers from which to download data, and each server type provides a different type of data:

 - WFS servers: These servers provide vector files (e.g. GML), and you can use them to create base maps only.
 They’ll import points, polylines and polygons.
 The default WFS servers are in the US Vector Data and Worldwide Vector Data categories.

 - WCS servers: These servers provide grid data, and you can use them to create any grid-based maps.
 They’re grid files, and so you can only create grid-based maps from them.
-The default WCS server is in the Terrain Data category.
+There are no default WCS servers at this time.

 WMS server image example: